Does Pet Insurance Cover Training?

 You're adopting a rescue pet with an unknown history

 Rescue animals often struggle with behavioral problems because of trauma from their past or missed socialization as young pets.
-Your new pet might need professional behavioral help to adjust to your home.
+Pet insurance can be worth it for your new pet that might need professional behavioral help to adjust to your home.

 3. 3